PoemaIX/KSKB-IX/docs/KSKB-IX-EN.md

 Commercial use is prohibited.
 For example using KSKB-IX to exchange commercial traffic

-* Commercial use is prohibited.
+* Commercial use is not allowed.
 For example using KSKB-IX to exchange commercial traffic.
-Please contact us for more information
+Please contact us for more information.
 * SLA < 99% guaranteed. ([My computer is very unstable](https://www.kskb.eu.org/2022/06/5.html), It may be a problem with the memory or the motherboard, and it will BSoD randomly)
 * If SLA >= 99%，You can get double SLA credit compensate, I will shutdown your server to fit the SLA. ~~Guaranteed less than is also a guarantee~~
 * IXP **DO NOT** provides IP Transit itself, but there are some [volunteer](#RS2) Provides IP Transit.
 You can ask IP transit from [IX members](../members).
-* We mandatory a BGP connection with RS1 and **announce at least one IPv6 route from your internal network**.
+* We require you to maintain a BGP connection with RS1 and **announce at least one IPv6 route from your internal network**.
 * KSKB will shut your VM down when I feel my computer is laggy if you do not establish a bgp session to `RS1` and announce routes to release resource for KSKB surf the internet/play games smoothly.

 ## Requirement
 Participants must have a public network ASN and at least a /48 ipv6
-Participants should have some knowledge and experience related to the Network engineering, such as:
+Participants should should have some knowledge and experience related to the networking and BGP, such as:

 * Know how L2 and L3 work
 * Know what eBGP/iBGP/iGP is and its differences